rledford/qproc-mongo/README.md

 # qproc-mongo

 `qproc-mongo` generates query string processors (middleware) to use in your Express/Connect application routes.
-These processors translate query string parameters into usable MongoDB query parameters.
+These processors translate query string parameters, in `req.query`, into usable MongoDB query parameters.
 After a qproc processor executes on an incoming request, a new `req.qproc` result is available to the request handlers that follow.

-NOTE: A query string parser, like [query-string][query-string-url], is likely already being used in your app to set `req.query`.
-If `req.query` is missing or empty, then the processor will set `req.qproc` to [these values](#missing-or-empty-req.query).

 ## Table of Contents